Class of 2024:

 Eva Michalak (Middletown, MD), CLAS, ENGL, Departmental Honors in Classical Studies

 presented a paper on the role of women in Terence's Heautontimorumenos at the 2013 NUCAW and another one related to her senior thesis, "Colorful Insults: Color in Catullus' Invective Poetry," at Willamette's 2014 Student Scholarship Recognition Day.
 Copy Editor, The Collegian.
-Currently, she is working as a Marketing Assistant for a company that produces ergonomic office chairs in Maryland.
+Currently, she is working as a Communications Assistant for the Medical Mutual Liability Insurance Society in , writing copy for ads, brochures, newsletters, and reports and editing the company website.

 Shelby S. "Kaliko" Gadson (Princeville, HI/Carlton, OR), BIO, clas, engl (creative writing)